marcelofrau/city-route-calculator/README.md

 error information, so a default fallback method is triggered returning no path available, when cities-registry is reachable again, everything starts to work properly again.

+## Project details

+### Scope and definitions

+There are two micro-service in this project, cities-registry and route-calculator.

+The cities-registry is responsible to list all available cities and connections between cities.
+In this micro-service users can list, insert and delete new cities and new connections.
+In each connection user can inform the time to travel between any connection.

+The route-calculator is responsible to calculate a route from any given city to another and show the info in two ways, it shows the minimum path in connections and also shows the minimum time to travel from a city to another (it also show the path that is made to have the minimum time)

+### Build and process

+This project is using travis to ensure all builds are passing.
+Also it uses codebeat to have a static analysis tool to indicate where the code could be improved.

+### HTTPS communication

+All data is handled with https connections, even between services.
+The route-calculator have the cities-registry certificate and validate it to certify that the connection is done with the right certificate, in this way if some other service try to act as a fake cities-registry, the certificate validation will not allow the route-calculator to communicate with a 'alien' cities-registry.

+### Authentication

+To authenticate you can use the user:

+- username: user, password: user (that has the role USER)
+- username: admin, password: admin (that has the role ADMIN)
+- username: route-calculator, password: route-calculator (that has the role USER, but is intended to be used internally in the route-calculator service)

+#### The role USER

+Users with the role USER can read all the data from all the micro-services, but they have no permission to include or delete any data.

+#### The role ADMIN

+Users with the role ADMIN can do all the stuff, list, include, delete any data.

 ## Running in docker with docker-compose

 To start using the docker-compose.yaml you must run the following commands: